ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: Interaction Evaluation

 To understand how well the \mr{} parser works with information extracted from the developer's code, we elicited commands from crowd workers for the \mr{}FoodOrdering app and tested our parser.
-Specifically, we would like to know: \begin{enumerate} \item RQ1: What percentage of the commands 1) are achievable with a single UI interaction on screen, 2) fall into the three targeted interactions mentioned in \autoref{sec:targeted-interactions}, or 3) are out of scope of \mr{}. \item RQ2: How accurate the parser is when parsing commands in the targeted interactions. \end{enumerate}
+Specifically, we would like to know: \aptLtoX[graphic=no,type=html]{ \begin{enumerate} \item RQ1: What percentage of the commands 1) are achievable with a single UI interaction on screen, 2) fall into the three targeted interactions mentioned in \autoref{sec:targeted-interactions}, or 3) are out of scope of \mr{}. \item RQ2: How accurate the parser is when parsing commands in the targeted interactions. \end{enumerate} }{ \begin{enumerate}[label=\textbf{RQ\arabic*}] \item What percentage of the commands 1) is achievable with a single UI interaction on screen, 2) fall into the three targeted interactions mentioned in \autoref{sec:targeted-interactions}, or 3) are out of scope of \mr{}. \item How accurate the parser is when parsing commands in the targeted interactions. \end{enumerate} }